Blood-red letters filled the top of the news page on the monitor screen…

 The news went on to disclose…

-The graves of two unidentified skeletons did not contain ID and personal belongings, as was the case with previous burial sites found.
+The graves of two unidentified skeletons did not contain an ID or personal belongings, as was the case with previous burial sites found.
 Cat bones buried in the graves were the tie-in with previous victims, all found with bones of a small animal.

 “A cat,” Sara said out loud.
 Then an intrusive old image came to mind: A pink dress and a small furry bunny.